-She exercises her responsibilities in conjunction with six Deputy DSLs, who are currently the Lower Master, the Deputy Head (Pastoral), the Director of Boarding, the Director of Welfare, the Deputy Director of Music and the Safeguarding Coordinator.
+She exercises her responsibilities in conjunction with four Deputy DSLs, who are currently the Deputy Head (Pastoral), the Safeguarding Co-Ordinator, the Head of D Block and the Director of SPHERE.

 Alice has a degree in Social Work, and has worked in Children’s Social Care throughout her career in a variety of Social Care departments.
 Before joining Eton, Alice was the Local Authority Designated Officer (LADO) for Kingston, Richmond, Windsor and Maidenhead.
 In this role she was in charge of child protection services working closely with both maintained and independent schools, the police and other statutory agencies.
 Alice was also chair of the National LADO Network up until she took up her post at Eton.